Submitting a Manuscript for Consideration

 Please submit the following as separate Microsoft Word files: the manuscript; the abstract; illustrations; list of illustrations; and cover sheet (as outlined below).
 Files may be sent to the editor-in-chief at email@example.com or via a large-file transfer service such as YouSendIt.com.
 To ensure proper processing of the submission packet, please do not send separate files for each illustration or files larger than 10 MB.

 Due to the strict nature of the double-blind peer-review process, it is essential that you remove any information that would identify the author, both from your text and from the notes.

-Photographs, scans, and/or transparencies of all illustrations (with caption information) should be in the author’s possession when a manuscript is submitted for consideration.
-If the manuscript is accepted, the author will need to supply all original photographs promptly.
+Digital image files and/or photographic materials for all illustrations should be in the author’s possession when a manuscript is submitted for consideration.
+If the manuscript is accepted, the author will need to supply all original images promptly.
 It is the author’s responsibility to obtain permissions and to pay all reproduction fees.
 (Please review CAA’s resources on Publishing in the Visual Arts and Images Sources and Rights Clearance Agencies.)
 The documents granting permission should be kept by the author; copies must be sent to CAA with the images.

 The submission package should include:

 - The manuscript in Microsoft Word, all elements of which must be double spaced (including notes and numbered captions)

 - An illustration list in Microsoft Word, also double spaced

 - A Microsoft Word file no larger than 10 MB containing all illustrations

 - A cover sheet with author’s name, a 50-word biographical statement (double spaced), and the manuscript’s total word count, including all text and notes